 After moving back to San Antonio I began teaching and attending UTSA at night to earn a master’s degree, also in mathematics.

-I have been married for ten years to my husband, Charles.
-We have one daughter, Evelyn, who attends Fields Elementary right here in Northside.
+I have been married for eleven years to my husband, Charles.
+We have one daughter, Evelyn.
 We love to spend time with our extended family and enjoy playing numerous board games and building with Legos.